 Melville is served by 2 schools, including 1 primary, 1 secondary.
 The average ICSEA score is 1095, which is above the national average of 1,000.
 Public transport access includes 25 bus stops.

-From an investment perspective, Melville offers a gross rental yield of 3.1%, rated as moderate yield.
+From an investment perspective, Melville shows a gross rental yield of approximately 3.3%, rated as moderate yield.
 Property prices are above the state median ($1.3M/$951K), placing it in the premium segment.
 The price-to-income ratio of 11.5x is considered stretched.
 House prices have moved +18.2% year-on-year.
+Population growth of +1.8% year-on-year points to stable demand fundamentals.
+Building approvals have changed +0% year-on-year, indicating steady development activity.